 Dukoral is an oral vaccine that provides travellers with about 50% effective protection against diarrhea caused by enterotoxigenic E. coli bacteria (ETEC) that produce toxins in your gut.
-While the bacteria are quite common, it is not the only source of travellers’ diarrhea and the vaccine offers no protection against other bacteria.
+While the bacteria are quite common, they are not the only source of travellers’ diarrhea and the vaccine offers no protection against the others.

 Given the vaccine’s limited efficacy, the Committee to Advise on Tropical Medicine and Travel (CATMAT) of Canada does not recommend universal use of the vaccine for all travellers.
 However, it might be prescribed to you during a pre-travel consultation if you are in poor health or if your trip won’t allow for you to be indisposed for any length of time.
-If you don’t fit into that criteria and you are determined to get the vaccine before your trip, you are free to do so.
-Just make sure that you mention it to your health care provider.
+If you don’t fit those categories and you are determined to get the vaccine before your trip, you are free to do so making sure that you mention it to your health care provider.

-If you take Dukoral before your trip, remember that it is no substitute for the other precautions you should to take to avoid contamination likely to produce travellers’ diarrhea.
+If you take Dukoral before your trip, remember that it is no substitute for the other precautions you ought to take to avoid contamination likely to produce travellers’ diarrhea.

 Dukoral is no replacement for basic precautions.
-Be vigilant.
+Keep vigilant.

 The truth is that we don’t really know how effective probiotics are when it comes to preventing travellers’ diarrhea.
 Studies have shown that probiotics may be helpful in maintaining gut health, but there is no conclusive research showing that they can prevent contracting travellers’ diarrhea.

-As a health care professional, I must ensure that my recommendations are evidence-based.
-Since the data on probiotics is insufficient at this stage, I’m unable to advise taking them to prevent travellers’ diarrhea.
-When patients ask me about it, I explain what we know and don’t know and that they are free to choose to use them or not.
+As a health care professional, I have to ensure that my recommendations are evidence-based.
+Since the data are insufficient at this stage, I’m unable to advise taking probiotics to prevent travellers’ diarrhea.
+When patients ask me about it, I explain what we know and don’t know and that they are free to choose whether or not to use them.

-So, while we don’t know much about how effective they are, taking probiotics is not risky and you may very well choose to use them for travellers’ diarrhea when you’re back from your trip or prior to your departure.
+So, while we don’t know much about their efficacy, taking probiotics is not risky and you may very well choose to use them for travellers’ diarrhea when you’re back from your trip or prior to your departure.
 While probiotics are readily available over-the-counter, people who are immunosuppressed should always consult with their doctor before buying them and should also advise Blue Cross of their current health status.

 Antibiotics are never used to prevent travellers’ diarrhea.
 They are used only to treat severe cases of diarrhea.